|Module Code: GE214|

 The uncompromising modernity of Kafka’s writing has fascinated generations of readers across the world.
 His fiction has added the word Kafkaesque to the English dictionary for the experience of an obscure and dislocating modernity.
 A vast body of criticism concerns the question of how to read a body of writing that upsets many of the reader’s conventional expectations about meaning-making.
 In this module we will analyse how Kafka employs realist, symbolist and allegorical frames of reference in order to challenge the very notion of stable meaning.
 You will study a selection of Kafka’s short stories with reference to the following themes: narrative perspective; authority, law and justice; gender roles; performance art and Kafka’s animals.
 The module is optional for students on all degrees and runs over one term.

-For selection of texts and weekly schedule please check the Moodle webpage on the left.
+For selection of texts and weekly schedule please check the Moodle webpage link on the right top.

 Contribution component (10%)